chrisfarnham/seefarblog/_sections/SKCC_Centurion_Award.md

 I began sending at around 15 words per minute.
 Now, after two months of practice, I send at about 17WPM and the RBN picks me up with no issues.

 I like the relaxed pace of back and forth that a straight key encourages.
 I now like the sound of my own unique fist.
-I believe
-I send pretty well and that I have easy copy.
-I also like that with a straight key I can speed up or slow down naturally to match the the receivor or I can slow down for specific pieces of critical information such as my SKCC number.
+I've been told that I'm easy to copy.
+I also like that with a straight key I can speed up or slow down naturally to match the receivor and that I can slow down for specific, critical information such as my SKCC number.

 ![](PXL_20241229_004347523.jpg)